 Other Invested Assets - This primarily includes limited partnership interests accounted for using the cost method, structured loans, FHLB common stock, cash collateral and equity release mortgages.
-The fair value of limited partnerships and other investments accounted for using the cost method is determined using the net asset values ("NAV") of the Company's ownership interest as provided in the financial statements of the investees.
+The fair value of limited partnership interests and other investments accounted for using the cost method is determined using the net asset values ("NAV") of the Company's ownership interest as provided in the financial statements of the investees.
 The fair value of structured loans is estimated based on a discounted cash flow analysis using discount rates applicable to each structured loan, this is considered Level 3 in the fair value hierarchy.
 The fair value of the Company's common stock investment in the FHLB is considered to be the carrying value and it is considered Level 2 in the fair value hierarchy.
-The fair value of the Company's cash collateral is considered to be the carrying value and considered to be Level 1 in the fair value hierarchy.
 The fair value of the Company's equity release mortgage loan portfolio, considered Level 3 in the fair value hierarchy, is estimated by discounting cash flows, both principal and interest, using current interest rates and credit spread adjustments derived from benchmarking against similar loans, allowing also for United Kingdom house price inflation and actuarial analyses of borrower behavior, mortality and morbidity.